r-cute/rcute-ai/README.md

 # rcute-ai

+rcute-ai is an ai module to facilitate the R-Cute robots.

-Simple wrapper over some python libs for image/audio detection/recognition etc to facilitate R-Cute robots.
+it's really a simple wrapper over some image/audio detection/recognition python libs, just to provide more consistent api across different libs.

 中文文档: https://rcute-ai.readthedocs.io